-Grab a Coffee and People Watch in Syntagma Square
+Grab a coffee and people-watch in Syntagma Square

+There is a “Public” bookstore in Syntagma Square, right across from the metro station entrance.
 There are certainly more scenic coffee places in town than Public.
-However, if you want to stop for a coffee break, order yourself a freddo espresso and sit beneath the outdoor cabanas as you admire the architecture of the square and watch the world go by.
+However, if you want to stop for a coffee break, order yourself a Freddo espresso and sit beneath the outdoor cabanas as you admire the architecture of the square and watch the world go by.